dotnetrdf/docs/src/latest/docs/user_guide/Tools-Store-Manager.md

 {{http://www.dotnetrdf.org/images/screenshots/storemanager_improved_editor.png|Store Manager - SPARQL Query}}

-As with the [[SparqlGui|Tools-SparqlGui]] you can save and load queries to text files as desired.
+As with the [SparqlGui](Tools-SparqlGui.md) you can save and load queries to text files as desired.

 Results are displayed in the same window like so, results from multiple queries are presented as tabs that can be switched between.
 You can hit the detach button to open a set of results in a separate window if you prefer that: